ProLint/prolintpy/README.md

 A python package for the automated analysis and visualization of **Pro**tein-**L**ipid **int**eractions.

 prolintpy is a lightweight python library that is used by the ProLint webserver on the backend.
-This package was called prolint, but we changed the name so that it is not confused with the webserver name.
+Use this tool if you want to customize analysis and visualization of lipid-protein interactions and want to scale-up your workflow beyond the capabilities of the <a href="https://prolint.ca" target="_blank">ProLint webserver</a>.

-To get familiar with it please read the <a href="https://prolint.readthedocs.io" target="_blank">documentation</a>, but please note that currently it is a bit outdated as we are in the process of migrating all libraries to this GitHub page.
+To get familiar with **prolintpy** please read the <a href="https://prolint.github.io/prolintpy" target="_blank">documentation</a>.

-## Installation (To get the latest version, please install from source)!
+## Installation

 Getting `prolintpy` is quite simple, especially if you have `conda` installed.